*PLEASE NOTE: we cannot accept passes for this screening

 Joe Bob Briggs will have merchandise available for sale and signing before and after this event, starting at 6:30pm.

-Spend a hilariously fast-and-furious two hours with the legendary Joe Bob Briggs, America’s foremost drive-in movie critic, as he uses over 200 clips and stills to review the history of rednecks in America as told through the classics of both exploitation and mainstream movies.
+Spend a hilarious, eye-popping, fast-and-furious two hours with the legendary Joe Bob Briggs, America’s foremost drive-in movie critic, as he uses over 200 clips and stills to review the history of rednecks in America as told through the classics of both exploitation and mainstream movies.
 You will learn:

 - The identity of the first redneck in history.